My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 It also means you have to travel farther as you complete all the mountains close to you first.
 This makes the required travel time and travel expense likewise an increasing burden over time.

 As a result, Seoul residents often end up doing the Jeollanam-do mountains last.
-And as I am a Jeollanam-do resident, of my last 10 mountains 5 of them were close to Seoul.
+And as I was a Jeollanam-do resident, most of my final mountains were close to Seoul.

 The Drawbacks

-If you just want to hike for fun and use the challenge to help you pick mountains, these negative aspects don’t really apply.
+If you just want to hike for fun and you use the challenge to help you pick mountains, the following negative aspects don’t really apply.
 These are specific to going the full mile and completing the challenge.

 1. The Expense